“Alone, we can do so little; together, we can do so much” – Helen Keller

 In healthcare, we often lean on the decisions made by insurance companies regarding our well-being.
 How much is our deductible, what services does our current plan cover, are we in network with that provider?
 These large companies are able to dictate so much, while ignoring the individual voices of so many.
-These corporations are also huge, rarely positioning themselves to benefit the individuals in which they cover and frequently ensuring their own profitability.
+These corporations are also huge, rarely positioning themselves to benefit the individuals they cover and frequently ensuring their own profitability.
 The insurance companies we speak of feel large, distant and unbeknownst to us.

 The extensive measures which we continue to take as a society will come at great cost to all, most especially our small businesses.
 However, these small businesses are often unique in a way that large corporations are not.
 They are agile, able to move quickly in a new direction and create a change to continue to service others.
 That’s exactly what RPI plans to do.

 For the time being, we will be moving exclusively to telehealth, using the face-to-face online platform, Zoom.
 Telehealth provides us a safe and effective medium to interact with patients and continue to serve our community.
 As an organization, we have been working diligently for the past week to ensure that we would be ready to provide a quality service that meets the needs of our community.
 And while the delivery of that service may look different, RPI’s mission will remain the same; to build healthier and happier communities.